wirtnetwork/docs/docs/server.md

 - You have a domain name that points to your server and a valid SSL certificate
 - You have provided the public key of your web-app
-- Your wireguard configuration is at `/etc/wireguard/server.conf` and is editable by the adapter

 Below is some more information on this.